R0bL/Project_Initiation_DS5500/README.md

 1. Created a AWS domain, user-acess, virutal space to pull SEC filings.
 My prefrence would be to bring the project out SageMaker.

 2. I am having some issues managing user execution roles, I am still fimilarizing myself with SageMaker but sometime I get a **403 error** when I pull using the API.
-Alternative: OpenEDGAR: Open Source Software for SEC EDGAR Analysis (https://law.mit.edu/pub/openedgar/release/1)
+Alternative: "OpenEDGAR: Open Source Software for SEC EDGAR Analysis" (https://law.mit.edu/pub/openedgar/release/1)

 ### Week 1 Goals